BearTS/Choragus-ios/README.md

 Efficiency and polish release.
 No new features — many small wins for everyday use.

-- **Quieter on the CPU.** Idle CPU dropped from ~70% to single digits with the queue, karaoke, or visualisation visible.
+- **Quieter on the CPU.** Idle single CPU core dropped from ~70% to single digits without karaoke or club visualisation visible.
 - **Speaker grouping settles first time.** Adding or removing a speaker from a group no longer briefly reverts before sticking.
 Less network chatter overall — group state now flows from speaker events instead of repeated polls.
 - **Volume sliders behave.** Dragging a sub-speaker's volume no longer drops the master slider to zero halfway through.
 The double-click target on the volume number now lands on the digits you can see.
 Slow speakers no longer make the slider visibly snap back after release.
 - **Album art stays put.** Switching speakers right when a track changes used to leave the now-playing card blank until you forced a refresh.
 The art now survives the swap.